shrasinh/Logistics_Optimization_Analysis/README.md

 ## Project Overview

 This project is my Business Data Management Capstone Project, completed during my second year of BS in Data Science and Applications at Indian Institute of Technology, Madras.
-The focus is on a small logistics and transportation firm in Bankura, West Bengal, India, specializing in B2B cement transportation.
-The firm is grappling with operational challenges, including difficulty in arranging third-party trucks during peak demand periods, effective coordination of backhaul trips, and maintaining a high driver retention rate.
-These issues are impacting productivity and leading to potential business losses.
+The focus was on a small logistics and transportation firm in Bankura, West Bengal, India, specializing in B2B cement transportation.
+The firm was grappling with operational challenges, including difficulty in arranging third-party trucks during peak demand periods, effective coordination of backhaul trips, and maintaining a high driver retention rate.
+These issues were impacting productivity and leading to potential business losses.

-The aim of this project is to assist the organization in understanding loading and trip trends, identifying operational hotspots for backhaul trips, and recognizing high-performing drivers and trucks.
-By leveraging a data-driven approach, this project seeks to improve route optimization, set performance benchmarks, and enhance overall operational efficiency and profitability.
+The aim of this project was to assist the organization in understanding loading and trip trends, identifying operational hotspots for backhaul trips, and recognizing high-performing drivers and trucks.
+By leveraging a data-driven approach, this project sought to improve route optimization, set performance benchmarks, and enhance overall operational efficiency and profitability.

 ## Repository Contents